-In this on-demand assignment, students were asked to take a position on whether or not his school should participate in the national "Shut Down Your Screen Week."
-This student gives an introduction about technology in a broad and substantive sense as context on the issue and makes a claim that in his view the school should not participate.
+In this on-demand assignment, students were asked to take a position on whether their school should participate in the national "Shut Down Your Screen Week."
+This writer begins by offering some context concerning the issue, and then asserts the claim that in her view the school should not participate.

-The writer reminds the reader of the significance of his claim by pointing out one of the reasons to support that claim ("Cyber bullying is one of the biggest issues with the web today"), then develops the overall claim with several reasons, which he supports with sufficient relevant, credible evidence, demonstrating his understanding of the topic and the texts he has read.
-The evidence in this piece comes from those texts and from the writer's experience.
-The writer organizes his ideas clearly and supports his claim with logical reasoning.
-In addition, he acknowledges and treats fairly multiple counterclaims, distinguishes them from his own claim, and refutes them with support for his own position, which again includes evidence from the texts.
-The writer introduces counterclaims specifically to anticipate the concerns, values, and possible biases of the likely audience (other students, parents, teachers, school board members).
-Throughout the essay, the writer uses words, phrases, and clauses as well as varied syntax to clarify the relationships among claim, counterclaims, reasons, and evidence and to create cohesion.
+The writer develops her claim with several reasons, which she supports with some relevant, credible evidence, demonstrating her understanding of the topic.
+The evidence in this piece comes from her own experience.
+The writer organizes her ideas clearly and supports her claim with logical reasoning.
+In addition, she acknowledges a counterclaim and then refutes the counterclaim with support for her own position, even though use of counterclaim is not stated in the Standards for this grade level.
+Throughout the essay, the writer uses words, phrases, and clauses as transitions to clarify the relationships among claims, reasons, and evidence, and to create cohesion.
+The conclusion follows from the argument presented.